 To do so, your headline should be more than just the property’s address, building name, or the asking price alone.
 Consider combining key points of interest that will speak to your target market.

-For example: This headline tells you how many bedrooms there are, that it’s a corner unit (which tend to be larger), and that it has a prime location on Sukhumvit Road.
+For example: It tells you how many bedrooms there are, that it’s a corner unit (which tend to be larger), and that it has a prime location on Sukhumvit Road.
 If those aspects are important to you, you’ll immediately want to read more.

 Summary: Don’t be afraid of using a more descriptive headline – within reason of course – to help readers filter through their options.